AkchurinDA/Fortuna.jl/README.md

 ## Description

-`Fortuna` is a general-purpose Julia package for structural reliability analysis.
+`Fortuna` is a general-purpose Julia package for structural and system reliability analysis.

 ## Installation